 Born, raised and educated in New York City.
-Proud graduate of Brooklyn Technical High School and New York University.
-Since 2000, I’ve been hanging my hat in Sacramento, California where lemons grow in my backyard.
+Proud graduate of Brooklyn Technical High School.
+I have a BA in History and a MSW in Clinical Social Work from New York University.
+Since 2000, I’ve been hanging my hat in Sacramento, California.

-Things I am really into: traveling, history, US Presidential trivia, live music, dining out, skiing, watching sports, long conversations, reading and wine.
-I am a triathlete and runner because I can only think when I am moving.
-Besides, sitting on your butt all day is not good for you.
+Things I am really into: traveling, history, US Presidential history, Revolutionary War history, comedy, improv, live music, dining out, watching sports, long conversations, reading and wine collecting.
+I am a cyclist because I can only think when I am moving.

-I really enjoy live music.
-I’ve seen Elvis Costello 11 times.
+I’m crazy for live music.
+I’ve seen Elvis Costello 12 times.
 When I lived in NYC, I was a regular at Black 47‘s weekly shows.
 I was honored to be in attendance at their final concert in NYC, November 2014.

 From 2005 to 2014, I had my own psychotherapy practice in Sacramento.
 After nearly a decade of solo practice, I grew tired of doing therapy and decided I needed a challenge and decided to learn something new.
-I closed my practice and I began teaching graduate-level courses in the College of Social Sciences at University of Phoenix.
-In addition to teaching, I am working full time right now, practicing military social work.
+I closed my practice and I began teaching for a short period of time.
+That was kind of cool.
+I work full time with the military these days.
+I like what I do.